oricis/Caliopen/doc/release/README.md

   git checkout master && git pull git merge develop
   ```
-* Make sure `CHANGELOG.md` is up to date according to http://keepachangelog.com
+* Make sure `CHANGELOG.md` is up to date according to http://keepachangelog.com (and don't forget **to add the version you want to release**, it is not automated)
 * Stash or commit if you have changes
 * Change the version of caliopen packages (python and virtualenv are required):
   ```